 But did you know it can also hinder your chances of landing a job?

-Our Los Angeles bankruptcy attorneys understand that a recent CNN report chronicled the experiences of several individuals who were unable to land a job – in some cases for more than a year – due to poor credit scores.
+Our Woodland Hills bankruptcy attorneys understand that a recent CNN report chronicled the experiences of several individuals who were unable to land a job – in some cases for more than a year – due to poor credit scores.